Morphisms¶

 A discrete morphism declaration

-latent f : τ₁ -> τ₂
+morphism f : τ₁ -> τ₂ [role=latent]

 denotes a morphism of \(\mathcal{V}\text{-}\mathbf{Rel}\):

-For latent, the entries are free parameters drawn from \(V\); the realisation in PyTorch is a tensor of requires_grad = True parameters passed through a constraint map \(V \cong \sigma : \mathbb{R} \to V\) (the sigmoid for \(\mathcal{V}_{\mathrm{pf}}\), the identity for \(\mathcal{V}_{\mathrm{T}}\), etc.).
+For morphism f : τ₁ -> τ₂ [role = latent], the entries are free parameters drawn from \(V\); the realization in PyTorch is a tensor of requires_grad = True parameters passed through a constraint map \(\sigma : \mathbb{R} \to V\) (the sigmoid for \(\mathcal{V}_{\mathrm{pf}}\), the identity for \(\mathcal{V}_{\mathrm{T}}\), etc.).

-For observed g : τ₁ -> τ₂ = data, the entries are fixed: \(\llbracket g \rrbracket(x, y) = \mathrm{data}[x, y]\).
+For morphism g : τ₁ -> τ₂ [role = observed] ~ data, the entries are fixed: \(\llbracket g \rrbracket(x, y) = \mathrm{data}[x, y]\).

-The implementation does not distinguish the two cases at the categorical level — both produce objects of \(\mathcal{V}\text{-}\mathbf{Rel}\).
+The implementation does not distinguish the two cases at the categorical level: both produce objects of \(\mathcal{V}\text{-}\mathbf{Rel}\).
 The latent/observed distinction is operational, controlling the gradient-flow during training.

 1.1 Composition, tensor, identity¶